×

 Image Source: Twitter/@TheFigen_

-A video of a giant anteater's perplexed expression has gone viral.
+A video of a giant anteater's perplexed expression has gained attention online.
 The seven-second video, which appears to have been shot in a zoo cage, shows the animal smashing a wooden plank in order to devour the termites and ants that lie inside.
-On Sunday, a Twitter account called Figen (@TheFigen_) published an undated video online.
+A Twitter account called Figen (@TheFigen_) published an undated video online.
 This video has received over 7.5 million views so far.

 One Twitter user, @MrSpock2020, commented, "Wtf am I seeing here?
 Looks like an experiment they have done with its DNA or something who knows?
 Interesting though."
 Another user, @madbaldscotsman said, "Nature has a way of protecting vital parts with parts that look like other predators.
 Like some dogs have to mark above their eyes that look like eyes.
 Some butterflies are marked to make them look like other butterflies that do not taste good to birds."
 Another user @carmattmom commented, "Optical illusion due to coloring on the anteater’s left leg.
 I had to watch it for a few minutes before seeing the leg as a leg, not another head.
 Nature can play tricks at times."